4n6ir/matchmeta.info/README.md

  - https://pypi.org/project/getmeta

-This enrichment option allows the analysis to take traditional hashing a step further by knowing which directories, files, and paths are standard for specific releases of the Amazon Linux distribution.
+This enrichment option allows the analyst to take traditional hashing a step further by knowing which directories, files, and paths are standard for specific releases of the Amazon Linux distribution.

 A status page for the MatchMeta.Info project keeps track of when hash libraries need manual updates for newly released AMIs by AWS.